pcumiskeyboomerang/CIRESTAURANTPROJECT/README.md

 The key technology elements we will use and link to are:

-.
-Html
+* HTML
-.
-Bootstrap 4
+* Bootstrap 4
+* javascript for Responsive Menu
-.
-Opentable for booking (third party sofwar Javascript code provided ) .
-Vimeo for Video Hosting
+* Opentable for booking (third party sofwar Javascript code provided )
+* Vimeo for Video Hosting

 # Deployment